Presidential choices in Wisconsin hold steady in new Marquette Law School Poll results, with Harris at 52% and Trump at 48%

 Question: Which one of the following issues will be MOST important in deciding your vote for president? |

-Partisans differ on the most important issues, as shown in Table 15.
+Partisans differ on the most important issues, as shown in the current poll in Table 20.
 Republicans are much more likely to rank the economy and immigration as most important, while placing little weight on any of the other issues.
-Independents rank the economy as most important with Medicare & Social Security a distant second.
+Independents rank the economy as most important, with health care a distant second.
 Democrats put abortion policy as their top concern, with the economy second.

 Among registered voters